Sankofa: A symbol of the Past to Build the Future

 Akan proverb associated with Sankofa

 Sankofa is about to land in Toronto.
-This Ghanaian Adinkra symbol has caused a stir in Toronto, Canada.
-This nature based mythical symbol has been chosen as the new name for Dundas Square.
-This square at the intersection of Yonge and Dundas, Toronto, and the associated subway stop will be renamed Sankofa.
+This Ghanaian Adinkra nature based mythical symbol has caused a stir in Toronto, Canada, where it has been chosen as the new name for Dundas Square.
+The square at the intersection of Yonge and Dundas, Toronto, and the associated subway stop will be renamed Sankofa.

 Henry Dundas